10 Transport mechanisms

 Active Transport

 For all of the transport methods described above, the cell expends no energy.
 Membrane proteins that aid in the passive transport of substances do so without the use of ATP.
-During primary active transport, ATP is required to move a substance across a membrane, with the help of membrane protein, and against its concentration gradient.
+During primary active transport, ATP is required to move a substance against its concentration gradient and across a membrane, with the help of a membrane protein.

 One of the most common types of active transport involves proteins that serve as pumps.
 The word “pump” probably conjures up thoughts of using energy to pump up the tire of a bicycle or a basketball.
 Similarly, energy from ATP is required for these membrane proteins to transport substances—molecules or ions—across the membrane, against their concentration gradients (from an area of low concentration to an area of high concentration).